Chapter 23

 “He couldn’t arrive before he left, could he?” said Yvette.

 “You mean I could end up in the nineteenth century?
 Or the Roman Empire?
-Surrounded by Neanderthals!?”
+Or surrounded by Neanderthals!?”

-“I can’t be sure, Steven,” said Wilbur.
-“But for the timeline to balance, I think you’d need to arrive, at the earliest, just after you left.
-More probably, you’ll arrive as long after that moment as you’ve been here, in 2065.
-Maybe.
-Ultimately, your final destination will depend not on what I think, but on the fundamental physical symmetry principles re-balancing the timeline.
+“I can’t be certain, Steven,” said Wilbur.
+“But ultimately, your final destination will depend not on what I think, but on the fundamental physical symmetry principles re-balancing the timeline.
 And we’re never going to find out as long as we keep talking.”

 He was right.
 I had to get home.
 So I had to face the risks.
 “I don’t know why this dream is so endlessly troublesome,” I said, angrily, “but the sooner it’s over the better.”
 A double take of regret.
 “Nothing personal.
 I just want to see my wife and family.”